 Abstract

 This paper presents the second generation of the China Seismo-Electromagnetic Satellite (CSES) Global Geomagnetic Field Model (CGGM-2), specifically designed to derive candidate models for the fourteenth generation of the International Geomagnetic Reference Field (IGRF-14).
 To build this CGGM-2 model, we utilize more than six years of geomagnetic field data collected by the high-precision magnetometer (HPM) onboard CSES.
-The model is parametrized by expanding the internal field to spherical harmonic degree and order 45, now incorporating lithospheric contributions, which was not the case for the first generation CGGM model, which was limited to spherical harmonic degrees up to 15.
+The model is parametrized by expanding the internal field to spherical harmonic degree and order 45, now incorporating lithospheric contributions.
+This was not the case for the first generation CGGM model, which was limited to spherical harmonic degrees up to 15.
 We now also implement order six B-splines in time with one year knot spacing for degrees 1 to 13 to capture non-linear temporal variations in the core field, superseding the linear approximation used in CGGM.
-Despite challenges related to the boom deformation on which the HPM is located (away from the star imager that provides attitude information) and high-latitude magnetic field platform disturbances, the CGGM-2 model succeeds at capturing the non-linear temporal variations of the geomagnetic field.
+Despite a number of challenges, such as boom deformation on which the HPM is located (away from the star imager that provides attitude information) and high-latitude magnetic field platform disturbances, the CGGM-2 model succeeds at capturing the non-linear temporal variations of the geomagnetic field.
 In particular, the SV-2025-2030 candidate model derived from CGGM-2 performs particularly well among all 18 candidate models for IGRF-14.
-Candidate models derived from the CGGM-2 are also the only IGRF-14 candidate models using CSES data only and not relying on any ESA’s Swarm satellite data, thus providing independent candidate models to compare against all other IGRF candidate models.
-Our findings underscore the potential of CSES data for geomagnetic field modeling and the benefits of CSES’s revisiting capability for accurately capturing the main field's variations.
+Candidate models derived from the CGGM-2 are also the only IGRF-14 candidate models using CSES data only and not directly relying on any ESA’s Swarm satellite data, thus providing useful candidate models to compare against all other IGRF candidate models.
+Our findings underscore the potential of CSES data for geomagnetic field modeling and the likely benefits of CSES’s revisiting capability for accurately capturing the main field's variations.
 It is expected that future data from the forthcoming companion CSES-02 mission will help improve the temporal-spatial resolution of the model and mitigate high-latitude magnetic plateform disturbances.

 Keywords